Azdaroth/Azdaroth.github.io/source/_posts/2013-07-16-centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql.markdown

 <h2>RVM, Ruby and Rails</h2>

 <p>Now you can proceed to installing Ruby.
 We will use RVM - command-line tool, which makes managing multiple Ruby versions really easy.
-Some developers prefer Rbenv, but I've never had any issues with RVM.
 To install RVM enter:</p>

 ``` bash
 \curl -L https://get.rvm.io | bash -s stable